Yutman/Quest-SZN/README.md

      import {Link} from 'react-router-dom'

-For styling buttons we can see a normal scss file like such:
+For styling buttons we can see a normal scss file like such

  ```js
 .button-container {